Skip to navigation | Skip to main content | Skip to footer

 Midwifery at Manchester

-A vibrant place to train
+A vibrant place to study

 It's a diverse and vibrant city with specialist hospitals on your doorstep and quality placement opportunities that develop your skills and employability.
+You can also develop your leadership, research and clinical skills by extending your studies and completing our integrated master's (MMidwif).

 Study midwifery at The University of Manchester and you'll also benefit from a varied timetable, support from a range of sources, learning alongside students in other healthcare fields, and excellent facilities.